hval007/hval007.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: hemantpic.jpg
   image_circular: true # crops the image to make it circular

 ---

 ## About Me

-I'm interested in web technologies and open source, and I enjoy learning by working on homelab projects.
-I like exploring new ideas and improving my skills.
-Outside of tech, I spend time with my family and enjoy being outdoors.
+I'm passionate about web technologies and open source, constantly learning and experimenting through hands-on homelab projects.
+Exploring new ideas and sharpening my skills is what drives me in the tech world.

-<br><br>

-Currently listening to:

-<iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=3737154637/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://asuddenburstofcolour.bandcamp.com/album/galvanize-lp">Galvanize [LP] by A Sudden Burst of Colour</a></iframe>

-<br><br>
+When I’m not immersed in code or tech, I love spending quality time with my family and enjoying the great outdoors.

+This website itself is a part of my journey—built using GitHub Pages.
+Initially, I considered self-hosting after purchasing a short domain, but GitHub Pages offered a simple, free solution that lets me use my own domain while keeping my projects public and accessible.

+Here, I’ll be sharing my projects, current work, and creative ideas—so feel free to explore and follow along!

 ## Contact Me